Yukon Supreme Court Adoption: Finalization, Hearings, and the Circuit Court Schedule

 The practical rule is to file your petition as soon as your post-placement period is complete and your final HSS report is ready.
 Do not wait until the hearing date is known before filing; the filing itself is what triggers scheduling.

-For rural families targeting a circuit sitting, work backwards: find out when the next circuit visit is scheduled, then determine whether you can complete your post-placement period and get your HSS report in time to file at least four to six weeks before the sitting date.
+For rural families targeting a circuit sitting, work backwards: find out when the next circuit visit is scheduled, then follow the Registry's current filing deadline for getting the post-placement period and HSS report on file.

 After the Order Is Issued

 Once the judge signs the adoption order, the court sends it to the Yukon Vital Statistics registry.
-Vital Statistics then issues a new birth certificate naming the adoptive parents.
-This process typically takes two to four weeks.
+Vital Statistics then issues a new birth certificate naming the adoptive parents; confirm current processing timing with Vital Statistics.

 The new birth certificate is the document you will use to update the child's health card, school records, and other identity documents.
 Keep a certified copy of the adoption order itself — some institutions (particularly for international travel) may request it.

-If the child has an existing Indian Status registration under the First Nations Act, the adoption order may trigger a name change in the First Nations citizenship records as well.
-Contact the relevant First Nation to understand whether their citizenship registry needs to be updated.
+If the child has an existing Indian Status registration under the Indian Act, the adoption order may trigger a name change in the First Nation's citizenship records as well.
+Contact the relevant First Nation to understand whether its citizenship registry needs to be updated.

 The Yukon Adoption Process Guide includes a complete checklist of post-finalization steps, including updating health coverage, school enrollment, and federal benefit entitlements.